gambol99/kube-coreos/README.md

 #### **- AWS Credentials**

-The build assumes you are using an aws credentials file, the default location ${HOME}/.aws/credentials is automatically mapped into the container on start.
-Ensure you use the correct aws profile by setting the aws_profile in the platform environment file and the correct permissions on the IAM account.
+The AWS credentials passed into the container either via preset environment variables (i.e. it will first check they are set) or reading them from the current users static credentials files (~/.aws/credentials, assuming the environment variables aren't set).
+The profile is mapped to the environment name.

 #### **- Building**